 There’s Father Stevens – an ageing but good looking Italian with the adorable accent and warm smile.
 Father Rueben who forgets to turn off his microphone when he blows his nose and sneezes, the explosion from his lungs echoing throughout the church and I have to step outside to giggle.
 Paul, the gentle celebrant with creative analogies and phrases with the odd (respectable) joke in attempt to crack a grin on the mourning faces.
 And then, there’s Annie, with the huge soul that lights up the room.
 I almost expect balloons to fall from the ceiling during her services and a clown who jumps out from behind the coffin and sings “Surprise!
 It’s all phony!
 Uncle Jim is actually alive and this is a party!!!’

 My heart bounced into my throat as I hissed to my work partner, ‘That Priest!
 He conducted my Nan’s funeral when I was a kid!
-He was our family friend…’ The words struggled, catching in my throat as memories locked away bombarded my brain and tickled my tear ducts.
-I watched his walk, his smile – he hadn’t adopted a single wrinkle from the last time I saw him, splashing Holy Water on my Nan’s coffin moments before being lowered into the Earth all those years ago.
+He was our family friend…’ The words struggled, memories locked away tickled my tear ducts.
+I watched his walk, his smile – he hadn’t adopted a single wrinkle since the day he splashed Holy Water on my Nan’s coffin all those years ago.

 ‘Here’s some water, ma’am’… ‘

 ‘I worked on your father in the mortuary myself, Sir.
 He looks peaceful and happy’….